mtwyford/AdventureTime/README.md

 TERMINAL: 2: Right

 INPUT: 2

-TERMINAl: You go down on the right path.
+TERMINAL: You go down on the right path.

 ...

 etc.

 Requirements: